xFuture603/xfuture-blog/src/pages/2019/01/01/junior_devs/index.md

 #####<i>Document your code!</i>
 <p style = "line-height: 1.5;">
 That's right!
 Your code is not self-documenting.
-Good comments will help you to spot errors or help other fellows to understand your code snippets.
+Good comments will help you to spot errors or help other colleagues to understand your code snippets.
 <br></br></p>

 #####<i>Seek constructive criticism.</i>